 Use this in place of canned pumpkin in any of your recipes that call for plain ol' canned pumpkin (aka most recipes involving pumpkin).

-**Apparently the USDA has changed their minds and says it is unsafe to can pumpkin.
+**Since I first wrote this post, the USDA has changed their minds and says it is unsafe to can pureed pumpkin.
 Use your own judgment if you decide to do it.
 I have been doing it for years and I will probably continue to do it…just wanted to give you all the info.**